Words cannot express the memory of my late wife, Cecelia.

 I had the ring.
 It was pretty.

 I went back to the restaurant and sat with Cecelia on her side of the table.
 I was nervous.
 We small-talked but we were interrupted by a brief silence.
 The moment came.
 On one knee, I popped the question and presented the ring.
 She smiled and said yes.
 I placed the ring on her finger and she exclaimed: “It fits perfectly.
 How did you know my ring size?”
 I think I might have turned red and I replied: “If it’s too big, just squeeze it together.”
-She examined it again, laughed, then threw her arms around me.
+She examined it again and laughed.

 Feeling embarrassed, I shared my attempt to buy a nice ring and told her that she could pick-out a “real” ring of her choice whenever she wanted.
 She told me later that she was having one custom made.
 Eventually, we picked-up the ring.
 It was a duplicate of the “bubble gum” ring that I had given her, only in platinum and diamonds.
 My embarrassment turned to joy.
 This was classic Cecelia and the beginning of our 16 years of marriage.

 Over the years there were many ups and downs.
 I don’t know how she put up with all my BS.
 There were times when she didn’t.
 Still, we hung in there.
 Cecelia fell sick with pancreatic cancer and died two weeks shy of her sixty-fifth birthday.
 My life would never be the same.